cosinekitty/astronomy/source/kotlin/doc/-astronomy/equator-from-vector.md

 #### Return

-    Angular coordinates expressed in the same equatorial system as `vector`.
+Angular coordinates expressed in the same equatorial system as vector.